Phuket

 In general, what are the pickings like for an EFL teacher?

-Phuket’s International schools are also a source of employment but usually reserved for qualified teachers with significant experience in Western centers of education.
-If you don’t fall into both of these categories, don’t expect many call-backs.
-British International School, Phuket International Academy, Head Start International School and Kajonkietsuksa’s newest venture into international schooling are all on a British curriculum, while Quality Schools International is the only such school operating on an American curriculum.
+Phuket's international schools are an excellent source of employment for teachers who are fully qualified and have experience in Western centers of education.
+British International School, Phuket International Academy and HeadStart International School are all on a British curriculum, while Quality Schools International is the only such school operating on an American curriculum.

 How far from Bangkok or civilization?

-Unlike other provinces, Phuket is often all the civilization one needs.
-But every once and a while you’ve got to pack your bags and see what other provinces have to offer.
+Unlike other provinces, Phuket is often all the civilization one needs, but every once and a while, you've got to pack your bags and see what other provinces have to offer.

-Phuket has no shortage of entertainment.
+Phuket certainly has no shortage of entertainment.

 Southern Phuket (Chalong, Naiharn and Rawai) is also a great source of entertainment.
-Most patrons here fall into three categories; divers, Muay Thai boxers-in-training or retired expats.
+Most patrons here fall into three categories: divers, Muay Thai boxers-in-training or retired expats.
 Bars tend to be a bit more chilled out down here but Laguna bar keeps its doors open past the wee hours of the morning.

 How much to rent a house or basic apartment?